Beans from Brentwood

 Yellow Wax beans look just like a Blue Lake bean, only yellow.
 The waxy-textured pod surrounding the small beans inside is edible.
 With a more subtle flavor, they’re typically used to complement other beans, bringing added color and contrast to dishes such as four-bean salad.

 Italian beans are fat, flat, and all edible.
-Carmelo is a firm believer in simply blanching most veggies before they’re used in dishes, but not these – you’ll want to cook them longer longer to bring out their creamy, velvety texture.
+Carmelo is a firm believer in simply blanching most veggies before they’re used in dishes, but not these – you’ll want to cook them longer to bring out their creamy, velvety texture.
 Try our recipe for Sautéed Italian Beans with Creamer Potatoes and Pearl Onions.

 Cranberry beans add hearty texture and a rich, nutty flavor to a ragout, pasta dish, or soup, such as this Summertime Minestrone with Cranberry Beans.
 Like lima beans, fava beans and pinto beans, cranberry beans must be removed from their shells before they’re used.
 You can find them dried, too, but we recommend opting for fresh when they’re in season.
 Like right now.